Dell Technologies Inc.

 Consumer — Our consumer portfolio provides customers with solutions ranging from essential computing, connectivity, and productivity needs of the everyday user to powerful performance, processing, and end-user experiences in high-end consumer and gaming offerings.

 We offer customers choices in how they acquire our solutions, including traditional purchasing and offerings under the Dell Payment Solutions portfolio.
 These offerings provide both payment and consumption solutions, including utility, subscription, as-a-Service, leases, and loans, which allow our customers to pay over time and provide them with operational and financial flexibility.
 Dell Financial Services and its affiliates (“DFS”) support financing solutions and services as part of the portfolio.
-For additional information about our financing arrangements, see Note 5 of the Notes to the Consolidated Financial Statements included in this report.
+For additional information about our financing arrangements, see Note 4 of the Notes to the Condensed Consolidated Financial Statements included in this report.

 Business Trends and Challenges

-Macroeconomic environment: We experienced significant demand for our AI-optimized servers offerings and strong demand for our traditional servers and networking offerings, resulting in ISG net revenue growth and a shift in the mix of the business towards our ISG offerings.
-The demand environment was also strong for our commercial offerings, resulting in moderate CSG net revenue growth.
+Macroeconomic environment: We experienced substantial demand growth across our ISG offerings, resulting in ISG net revenue growth and a continued shift in the mix of the business towards our ISG offerings.
+Additionally, the demand environment was significant for our CSG offerings, resulting in CSG net revenue growth.

-Technology refresh in core markets: Within our ISG business, we continue to see customers modernize and consolidate their data centers as more customers transition to next-generation products, which contributed to strong demand and net revenue growth during the year within our traditional servers and networking offerings.
-Additionally, within our CSG business, the PC refresh cycle is underway as customers continue to upgrade their devices, which has contributed to increased demand for our commercial offerings and moderate CSG net revenue growth.
+Technology refresh: Within our ISG business, we continue to see customers modernize and consolidate their data centers as more customers transition to next-generation products and expand capacity to support growing workloads, which has resulted in significant demand within our traditional servers and networking offerings and our storage offerings.
+Additionally, within our CSG business, the PC refresh cycle is underway as customers continue to upgrade their devices, which has contributed to significant demand for our commercial offerings.

 We remain focused on executing our key strategic priorities, creating long-term value for our shareholders, and addressing our customers’ needs.
-We have the following expectations regarding our performance in Fiscal 2027:
+We have the following expectations regarding our performance for the full fiscal year:

-Revenue: We expect significant ISG and modest CSG net revenue growth.
-We expect ISG net revenue growth will be driven by increased demand across our servers and networking offerings, largely in our AI-optimized servers offerings, and, to a lesser extent, our storage offerings.
-We anticipate modest CSG net revenue growth to be driven in part by the continuation of the PC refresh cycle.
-Additionally, we expect a continued reduction of our Corporate and other net revenue due to offerings that are no longer actively sold and businesses that have been divested.
-Overall, while customers continue to reassess their priorities throughout the year driven by the dynamic commodity supply environment, we anticipate net revenue growth for the full fiscal year.
+Revenue: Overall, while customers continue to reassess their spending priorities throughout the year in light of the dynamic commodity supply environment, we expect significant ISG and strong CSG net revenue growth.
+We expect ISG net revenue growth will be driven largely by increased demand for our servers and networking offerings and, to a lesser extent, our storage offerings.
+We anticipate CSG net revenue growth to be driven in part by the continuation of the PC refresh cycle.

 We believe our unique operating advantages provide a foundation to foster business growth, enable innovation, drive efficiencies, and continue to position us for long-term success.